-The Heritage Group's operating profit decreased \$14.7 million, or 15.4%, in fiscal 2015 compared to fiscal 2014.
-The operating profit decrease was due primarily to the revenue decreases for Wolverine[®], Cat[®] and Sebago[®] and lower gross margin for Cat[®] due to a negative mix shift in international markets and higher domestic closeout sales.
+The Heritage Group's operating profit decreased \$4.9 million, or 8.2%, in fiscal 2015 compared to fiscal 2014.
+The operating profit decrease was due primarily to the revenue decrease for Wolverine[®].

-The Heritage Group's revenue increased \$39.6 million, or 7.0%, in fiscal 2014 compared to fiscal 2013.
-The positive growth rate was driven by high singledigit growth from Wolverine[®], high teen growth from Cat[®] and growth in the mid teens from Harley-Davidson[®].
+The Heritage Group's revenue increased \$16.8 million, or 4.8%, in fiscal 2014 compared to fiscal 2013.
+The positive growth rate was driven by high singledigit growth from Wolverine[®] and growth in the mid teens from Harley-Davidson[®].
 Wolverine[®] benefited from growth in its Work, Outdoor and Heritage product collections.
-Cat[®] benefited from strong global demand and a higher mix of top-line international revenue.
-Partially offsetting these increases was a revenue decline in the mid teens for Sebago[®] due to poor sell through of key product categories.

-The Heritage Group's operating profit increased \$9.7 million, or 11.3%, in fiscal 2014 compared to fiscal 2013.
-The operating profit increase was due primarily to the revenue increases for Wolverine[®], Cat[®] and Harley-Davidson[®].
+The Heritage Group's operating profit increased \$5.2 million, or 9.6%, in fiscal 2014 compared to fiscal 2013.
+The operating profit increase was due primarily to the revenue increases for Wolverine[®] and Harley-Davidson[®].